micromata/Baumeister/README.md

 The major dependency is [Node.js](http://nodejs.org/) including the bundled package manager called »npm«.
 The projects dependencies are locally installed with npm.

-Please enter the following in your terminal if your aren’t sure about the availability of Node.js and npm on your machine:
+Please enter the following in your terminal if you aren’t sure about the availability of Node.js and npm on your machine:

 ```
 node --version